gryphonshafer/cbqz-or/README.md

-# cbqz-or
+# CBQ OR Region

-CBQ OR Region
+This is the configuration and content for the [OR CBQ](https://or.cbqz.org) web site.